cilwerner/ms-identity-docs-code-dotnet/README.md

 ## 🚀 Getting Started

-1. **Browse the folders above** to find the sample that matches your use case.
+1. Browse the folders above to find the app type/scenario that matches your use case.
-2. **Read the sample’s README.md** for prerequisites, setup instructions, and code walkthroughs.
+2. Read the sample’s README.md for prerequisites, setup instructions, and code walkthroughs.
-3. **Clone and run the sample** following the provided steps.
+3. Clone and run the sample following the provided steps.

 All samples are built with the latest supported .NET versions and Microsoft.Identity libraries.